 NANKO Modern Duvet Cover with Geometric Pattern

 Looking for a bolder pattern?
-Try this duvet cover with matching shams from Rivet.
+Try this duvet cover with matching shams.
 Place a white lumbar pillow with black or navy stripes (like this) in front of the two decorative pillows to break up the repeating dot pattern.

 Softexture Duvet Cover in Grey